Au Pair & Nanny Differences

 Nannies may be older and more mature than some au pairs, with several years of live-in childcare experience.
 Nannies are not necessarily seeking a cultural exchange, rather, it is the long-term career-building experience in child care they are seeking.

-The pay for International au pairs working in the U.S. ranges from $195.75 per week up to $250 per week.
-Domestic nanny salaries may be higher: $300 up to $800 per week depending on your location, the candidates' experience and additional responsibilities: cooking, cleaning, household management, etc. It is not required to pay employee taxes for your International au pair, where it is required that employment taxes be paid for a nanny.
+The pay for international au pairs working in the U.S. must be a minimum of $195.75 per week, based on the FLSA.
+Domestic nanny salaries may be higher: $300 up to $800 per week depending on your location, the candidate's experience, and additional responsibilities: cooking, cleaning, household management, etc. It is not required to pay employee taxes for your international au pair while she/he is participating in a qualified J-1 Au Pair Program in the United States, where it is required that employment taxes be paid for a nanny.